varun-tiwari1/CS252_Assignment/Question-2/Readme.md

 - For understanding commands and syntax- websites like gfg,includehelp,etc

-- For assistance Satyam Kalyane- 201IT269 and Lohith N- 201IT1
+- For assistance Satyam Kalyane- 201IT269 and Lohith N - 201IT133